 , PACKAGE

 This checks that a field has the same type.
 Changing the type of a field can affect the type in the generated source code, wire compatibility, and JSON compatibility.
-Note that technically, it's possible to interchange some scalar types—however, most of these result in generated source code changes anyway, and affect JSON compatibility.
+Note that technically, it's possible to interchange some scalar types.
+However, most of these result in generated source code changes anyway, and affect JSON compatibility.
 Instead of worrying about this, just don't change your field types.

-Note that with maps, you may get slightly confusing error messages when changing a field to or from a map and some other
+Note that with maps, you may get slightly confusing error messages when changing a field to or from a map and some other type, denoting that the cardinality of the field changed from repeated

-to optional
+to map

-or the message changed type from
+or the message changed type from message

-field of an implicit message.
-Buf still properly detects this change and outputs an error, so the pass/fail
+Buf still properly detects this change and outputs an error, so the pass/fail decision remains the same.

 FIELD_WIRE_COMPATIBLE_TYPE